Eggs are highly nutritious, versatile and delicious. But, what if eggs aren't an option?

 Here are some top picks for replacing eggs in recipes.
 One large egg is close to 3 tablespoons in volume.
 Keep this measurement in mind as a guide during cooking and baking.

 - Scrambled egg alternative: In place of each large egg, cube 2 ounces firm tofu.
 Sauté while slightly smashing the tofu when preparing to achieve the look of scrambled eggs.
 Add a pinch of turmeric for an egg-like yellow color.
-Sprinkle with nutritional yeast for a pop of flavor.
-If you're craving that egg-y flavor, add a pinch of black salt.
+Sprinkle with nutritional yeast and add a pinch of black salt or pepper for a pop of flavor.

 - Boiled egg alternative: To mimic the protein and texture of hard-boiled eggs in salads and sandwiches, dice extra-firm tofu (2 ounces tofu for each boiled egg you're replacing) and use as you would chopped hard-boiled eggs.
 Ready-to-eat baked tofu and white beans are other great options.